 SaXcell, an abbreviation of Saxion cellulose, is a regenerated virgin textile fibre made from chemical recycled domestic cotton waste.
 The process to transfer domestic cotton waste into SaXcell fibre is a crucial step in the circular textile chain.

 Now that your brand is all dressed up and ready to party, it's time to release it to the world.
 By the way, let's celebrate already.Read More

 SaXCell Recycle Loop

-Fibers based on the SaXcell process fit seamlessly within existing supply chains and fill the gap between waste and raw materials.
+Fibres based on the SaXcell process fit seamlessly within existing supply chains and fill the gap between waste and raw materials.
 With regards to the downstream processing installations no specific requirements are needed.
 SaXcell is therefore the missing link in building a closed, circular value chain in textiles.
-The gathering of textiles is significant already and, because SaXcell fits within the existing Lyocell process, the fiber can be used immediately in the textile industry.
+The gathering of textiles is significant already and, because SaXcell fits within the existing Lyocell process, the fibre can be used immediately in the textile industry.
 To market this technology, it is necessary to increase production to industrial volumes.

 Follow the latest news and blogs.

 A team of researchers from Saxion University of Applied Science in Enschede started in 2011 with the SaXcell project: Pramod Agrawal Agrawal, born in Central India, has a multidisciplinary educational and research background of over 16 years in the area of Textile Biotechnology, Pharmaceuticals, Bio-process Technology, Surface Modification/Functionalisation, Inkjet Technology, Bio-based Materials and Material Science in general.